 However, the team at Sydney Drug Lawyers can help you avoid these serious consequences.
 Our expert knowledge of drug law, combined with our years of experience fighting possession matters allows us to obtain the best possible outcome in every case.
-In many possession cases, we’ve been able to obtain ‘section 10s,’ which is where you are found guilty of the offence but no conviction is recorded – leaving you free to work and travel as you please.
+In many possession cases, we’ve been able to obtain ‘non conviction orders,’ which is where you are found guilty of the offence but no conviction is recorded – leaving you free to work and travel as you please.

 For any questions about drug possession NSW charges, or if you need legal advice and representation, please contact us today.
 Our highly experienced drug lawyers can help you get the best possible outcome for your drug possession charges.

 Recent Drug Possession Cases

 Our client is a 24 year old physical education student.

 Police say they observed him entering a ‘known drug premises’ and exiting a short time later with a package.

 They followed his car and pulled him over a short time later.
 They asked whether he had any drugs in the car, to which he replied ‘some steroids’.